 Whether or not an LLC is dissolved once a member’s interest is terminated depends on the process outlined in the articles of organization or a member control agreement, or if the last member terminates and no new members are admitted within 180 days.
 Otherwise, the termination of a member’s interest does not affect the existence of the LLC.

 For LLCs formed before August 1, 1999, the termination of membership of any member terminates the existence of the LLC, but the articles of organization may permit the remaining members to continue the business by merging into another Minnesota LLC or into a Minnesota or foreign corporation.

 Rules governing the LLC are established by state law as well as the company’s articles of organization and operating agreement.
 These rules are similar in complexity to those governing partnerships and corporations.

 Tax issues for an LLC depend on how the company elects to be treated for tax purposes.
 An LLC may be treated as a sole proprietorship, partnership or a corporation.
 LLCs with more than one member may choose to be taxed as a partnership or a corporation.
 Either way, it must obtain federal and state tax identification numbers.

 An LLC with only one member may be taxed as a corporation or as a sole proprietorship.
 If taxed as a sole proprietorship, the company generally does not obtain a federal or state tax ID number.

-Consultants at our Small Business Assistance Office can help you understand more about Limited Liability Companies.
+Consultants at our Small Business Assistance Office can help you understand more about Limited Liability.
 And our network of Small Business Development Centers has experts located in nine main regional offices and several satellite centers statewide.